-After finally clearing my skin of acne (thanks to ditching skimmed milk), I realised I wanted to try to get the best complexion of my life.
-I wanted a treatment that would minimise fine lines and pores, plump the skin, fade pigmentation and soften fine lines.
+After finally clearing my skin of acne (thanks to ditching skimmed milk), I realized I wanted to try to get the best complexion of my life.
+I wanted a treatment that would minimize fine lines and pores, plump the skin, fade pigmentation and soften fine lines.
 All signs pointed to the derma-roller, a form of collagen induction therapy.
 It’s a handheld device that resembles a mini concrete roller with needles sticking out of it.
 To say it wouldn’t look out of place in a torture scene played out on Game of Thrones is about right.
 But had I read past the skin-boosting promises?
 No, I hadn’t.
 I had no idea what I was in for when I visited David Jack, MD, on Harley Street to try it out for myself.

 Keep scrolling to find out everything you need to know about derma-rolling with a professional (as well as at home) and whether it really does live up to its promises.